alea-git/alea-git.github.io/_projects/mobile-app-2.md

 Our target is digital entrepreneurs and makers in the first phase of their project, a period in which they begin to have accounts to manage but not enough to be able to purchase professional management.

 It is the first project officially created under Alea Makers, and, for this reason, it inherits its principles and values: we want to share every step of the development of the app on our blog and make direct streaming during the actual development of the code.
-When we are ready to launch the first version, the cash flows and user metrics will be open.
+When we will ready to launch the first version, the cash flows and user metrics will be open.

+{% include post-components/gallery.html columns = 1 full_width = true images = "/images/projects/board1.jpeg,/images/projects/board2.jpeg,/images/projects/board3.jpeg,/images/projects/board4.jpeg,/images/projects/board5.jpeg,/images/projects/board6.jpeg " %}&nbsp;